-Please apply for your ETA at least two weeks before you intend to travel.
-We recommed that you do not make travel arrangments or commitments until you have received advice that you have been granted a visa.
+We recommed that you do not finalise travel arrangments or commitments until you have received advice that you have been granted a visa.

 Important information to note

-- Due to the number of enquiries received, we cannot provide processing updates if your application is within the processing time.
+- Due to the number of applications received, we cannot provide processing updates when applciations have been lodged with insufficient time for processing.

-- We cannot escalate cases unless for compelling emergency reasons (pre-arranged travel is not a compelling reason and we are unable to respond to these requests).
+- We cannot expedite processing for cases unless for compelling emergency reasons (pre-arranged travel is not a compelling reason and we are unable to respond to these requests).

 - A completed ETA Additional Information Request Form (download the form here); and

-- A copy of the ETA applicant’s passport biodata page (the page with the passport holder’s details and photo) and passport observation page; and
+- A copy of your passport biodata page (the page with the passport holder’s details and photo); and

 - Emails should not exceed 5MB (messages that exceed size limits will be rejected by email servers).